SkywardSyntax/STLViewer/README.md

 4. Open your browser and navigate to `http://localhost:3000`.

-5. Upload a glTF file using the file input.
+5. Upload a glTF or glb file using the file input.

-6. The glTF file will be rendered using custom WebGL2 rendering logic.
+6. The glTF or glb file will be rendered using custom WebGL2 rendering logic.

 ### Click and Drag Functionality

-To rotate the glTF file, click and drag on the canvas.
+To rotate the glTF or glb file, click and drag on the canvas.
 The rotation will be updated based on the mouse movement.

 ### Error Handling